tompollard/phd_thesis_markdown/README.md

 - it works well with Git, so keeping backups is straightforward.
 Just commit the changes and then push them to your repository.
 - it doesn't lock you in.
 If you decide that Markdown isn't for you, then just output to Word, or whatever, and continue working in the new format.

-## Why shouldn't I write my thesis in Markdown?
+## Are there any reasons not to use Markdown?

-For me the positives massively outweighed the negatives, but there were a couple of minor things I found annoying about working in Markdown:
+There are some minor annoyances:
 - if you haven't worked with Markdown before then you'll find yourself referring to the style-guide fairly often at first.
 - you won't be able to escape Latex completely because it is needed for styling and maths.
 - it isn't possible to add a short caption to figures and tables.
 This means that /listoftables and /listoffigures include the long-caption, which probably isn't what you want.
 If you want to include the list of tables and list of figures, then you have to write them manually.
 - all of the templates in this framework need work.
 The PDF output is fine, but HTML and Word need work if you plan to use these formats.
-- ... that's all that I can think of.
+- ... if there are more, please add them here.

 ## How is the template organised?

-README.md => these instructions.
+- README.md => these instructions.
-License.md => terms of reuse (MIT license).
+- License.md => terms of reuse (MIT license).
-Makefile => contains instructions for using Pandoc to produce the final thesis.
+- Makefile => contains instructions for using Pandoc to produce the final thesis.
-/output => the folder that contains the final version.
+- /output => the folder that contains the final version.
 Includes the references (bibtex) and a subfolder for figures.
-/source => the folder that contains the thesis content.
+- /source => the folder that contains the thesis content.
-/style => style document used when laying out the PDF, Word document etc.
+- /style => style document used when laying out the PDF, Word document etc.

 ## How do I get started?